Kinetica: Reception

 Kinetica received "generally favorable reviews" according to the review aggregator website Metacritic.
 Louis Bedigian of GameZone praised the game, stating "it practically annihilates Extreme G3[sic] and the last two F-Zero games released."
-Gary Whitta of Next Generation called it "An intriguing twist on a largely played-out genre, although the Autobots-style racers might turn some gamers off."
+Gary Whitta of NextGen called it "An intriguing twist on a largely played-out genre, although the Autobots-style racers might turn some gamers off."
+Four-Eyed Dragon of GamePro said, "Despite its setbacks, Kinetica is a decent racer worth trying.
+It offers a phenomenal visual rush into new-age racing."